earthly/website/blog/_posts/2021-12-23-golang-command-line.md

 If you need more complex flag handling, like you want a short-name option (`-a`) and a long-name option (`--add`) for each flag, then [`go-flags`](https://github.com/jessevdk/go-flags) is a popular package adding these capabilities.

-I'm sticking with `flags` for now though.
+I'm sticking with `flags` for now, though.
 </div>

 ### Adding the Add CLI Flag